History of Butter Storage

 Through study of traditional butter storage methods along with hours of product development, L. Tremain, Inc. has come up with a modern solution to the butter dilemma.
 The Original Butter Bell® Crock.

 The Original Butter Bell® Crock allows butter to be kept at room temperature, on the counter or tabletop without spoilage, refrigeration or odors.
 The product's innovative design keeps butter at the perfect "spreading" consistency by reflecting outside heat while insulating and cooling the butter.
 Flavor and freshness is protected by an airtight seal of water at the base of the crock.

-- White Linen Antique Collection Butter Bell Crock by L. Tremain
+- Ivory Rose Antique Collection Butter Bell Crock by L. Tremain

 - $25.95 $24.95

 - Classic Handpainted Raised Floral Butter Bell Crock by L. Tremain

 - $26.95 $24.95